vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 let `v` be the voting power of the validator in the previous epoch let `t` be the total voting power in the previous epoch

-let `expected = v*b/t` the number of blocks we expected the validator to propose.
+let `expected_p = v*b/t` the number of blocks we expected the validator to propose.
 This is the number of blocks in which the validator can be expected to be chosen as a leader

 The number of blocks a validators is considered to have succeeded in proposing is scaled to allow for